What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 What about enforcement and penalties?

-From 2026, enforcement ramps up.
-Failing to surrender enough CBAM certificates will lead to a penalty of €100 per excess tonne.
+Now, failure to surrender enough CBAM certificates will lead to a penalty of €100 per excess tonne.
 Only authorized declarants will be allowed to import CBAM goods.
 Unauthorized imports may face even steeper penalties and restrictions.

 CBAM timeline and enforcement phases